 Where to Buy a Turkey in Amsterdam (plus general Thanksgiving prep)

-Just because you’re not in America doesn’t mean you should forgo Thanksgiving!
+Living in Amsterdam doesn’t mean that you should forgo Thanksgiving!
 You can celebrate it like you would at home as long as you know exactly where to get everything.

 Here’s a bunch of questions you might have while prepping for Thanksgiving in Amsterdam.
 Hopefully I answer them all especially in regards to where to buy a turkey in Amsterdam!